 A further $1.6 million over three years is being provided to Parks Victoria and Trust for Nature through the Victorian Government's Biodiversity Response Planning, to manage threats such as boxthorn, rabbits and foxes as well as biomass (grass cover) management to improve habitat condition.

 The North Central Catchment Management Authority secured $3.8 million in 2018 from the Australian Government’s National Landcare Program Stage 2 to deliver a five-year Plains-wanderer project in northern Victoria.
-This this project will focus on habitat management, protection and engagement activities.
+This project will focus on habitat management, protection and engagement activities.

 As part of conserving the species and increasing the number of birds in the wild, a tri-state (Victoria, NSW and South Australia) captive breeding program for Plains-wanderers has commenced.
 Zoos Victoria facilities built in 2017 at Werribee Open Range Zoo provided opportunity to refine animal husbandry practices.
 The first eight birds joined the program in 2018.
 Since then a total of 13 chicks have hatched.